Milk fat globule membrane: Cardiovascular health

 Dietary guidelines generally recommend limiting full-fat dairy products.
 This recommendation has been based on traditional hypothesis that dietary saturated fatty acids, such as those derived from milk fat, have serum LDL cholesterol raising effects.
-Subsequently, although not demonstrated in randomized controlled trials, serum LDL cholesterol has been associated with cardiovascular disease (CVD) risk based on observational evidence.
+Subsequently, serum LDL cholesterol has been associated with cardiovascular disease (CVD) risk based on observational evidence as well as meta-analysis of RCT data.
 A review of observational studies has suggested that the association between milk fat intake and serum cholesterol measures could vary depending on the type of dairy products.
 Differential effects of various dairy foods on plasma lipids might be partly dependent on the presence of MFGM.

 MFGM lipid components may play a role in supporting cardiovascular health by modulating cholesterol and fat uptake.

 Preclinical data

 MFGM lipid components such as sphingolipids are involved in the intestinal uptake of cholesterol.
 Studies in adult rodents have shown that milk sphingomyelin could lower the intestinal absorption of cholesterol in a dose-dependent manner.
 Intestinal cholesterol absorption in adult rodents consuming a high fat diet was limited by sphingomyelin supplementation.
 Milk sphingomyelin and other phospholipids with high affinity for cholesterol could limit the micellar solubility of intestinal cholesterol, thereby limiting the cholesterol uptake by the enterocyte.
 Dietary sphingolipids have been shown to dose-dependently lower plasma cholesterol and triacylglycerol in adult rodents fed with Western-type diet and protect the liver from fat- and cholesterol-induced steatosis.
 Dietary sphingolipids also lowers hepatic cholesterol and triglyceride levels in adult rodents partly by modulating hepatic gene expression.